helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>The American attitude towards efficiency and execution should always underlie architecture.</h3 quote>
+<h3 quote align='center'>The successful people are the ones who can think up things for the rest of the world to keep busy at.</h3 quote>

 ---